-I'll implant here my post on the relationship of the red hall and the service hall behind Ullman's office that I originally had on the blog.
+I'll implant here my a post on the relationship of the red hall and the service hall behind Ullman's office that I originally had on the blog.

 The green hall behind Stuart Ullman's office appears to have no direct relationship to the red hall, the appearance of both is distinctly different, but a kind of sympathetic relationship is had.